AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **AVX-13787** Incorrect gateway status is reported for default routes when an OCI gateway in insane mode is attached to a Transit FireNet gateway.
 - **AVX-14295** When on-premise routes are a injected or withdrawn, they are incorrectly removed in connected domain route tables.
+- **AVX-14426** Newly deployed cloud gateways use a new IKE implementation and may cause negotiation issues when spoke or on-premise tunnels are configured with an older IKE implementation on one side and the new Aviatrix IKE implementation on the transit side.
+You may observe tunnels taking a long time to become established, and on occasion may observe route flapping even after the tunnel is established.
 - **AVX-14689** Creating an Aviatrix gateway in the Alibaba Cloud may fail because the public IP address may not get converted to an elastic IP address.

-**Known Behavior**

-Newly deployed cloud gateways use a new IKE implementation.
-This change may cause negotiation issues when spoke or on-premise tunnels are configured with an older IKE implementation on one side and our new IKE implementation on the transit side.
-You may observe tunnels taking a long time to become established, and on occasion may observe route flapping even after the tunnel is established.

 6.4.2791 (08/20/2021)
 =====================